yearn/yearn-devdocs/docs/partners/yvtokens-as-collateral.md

 ### Vault Tokens with API Version >= v0.4.4 and all V3 vaults.

 - Limit use of vaults that have 0 or almost 0 assets.
-- Do not allow vaults to be flashloaned or borrowed.
+- Do not allow vaults to be flash loaned or borrowed.
 - Limit use of vaults who have one majority owner of the shares.
 - Be mindful that PricePerShare may be subject to significant change within a single block.
 Treat the pricePerShare of the vault as you would other touch values.